kalibria/Honda_tracker/README.md

 A simple app to track the time when users book Honda car.
 This application can be useful if several people use the same car.

-It is a responsive design app (mobile and desktop version).
+It is a responsive app (mobile and desktop version).
-After logged-in user see a calendar with booking information.
+After logging in, the user sees a calendar with booking information.
 User can create, edit, delete a booking, complete a ride, see a booking details, choose settings.
-All booking information comes from Mongo DB.
+All booking information comes from DynamoDB.

 ## Technologies